 Partially my dream didn’t come true., For Rs 3600/-, my dad bought a 20,000 SFT barren piece of land in a nondescript village near Acharapakkam, a town 5 hours away by bus from Chennai those days.
-By the year 2000, everybody in my family, including my father forgot about this investment.
-I didn’t, after all, it was my first investment.
+By year 2000, everybody in my family, including my dad, had forgotten about this investment.
+I didn’t; after all, it was my first investment.

-By 2010 this place came to be called Melmaruvathur and property prices skyrocketed in and around it.
+By 2010 this place came to be called Melmaruvathur, and property prices skyrocketed in and around it.
 Around 2010, I started work on developing my plot and erected a fence on the perimeter, sunk in a borewell, and planted a few fruit-bearing tree saplings on my plot of land.
-Sometimes through design and at other times through providence, a few cows, goats, and hens got added to the plot.
-Today, I have come to own a farmhouse and a completely integrated micro-farm about two hours’ drive away from my current residence.
-This plot of land is the greatest boon that my family got.
+Sometimes through design and at other times through providence, a few cows, goats, and hens got added to the property.
+Today, I have come to own a farmhouse that contains all the elements that constitute an integrated micro-farm.
+Btw, the traveling time between my current residence in Royapettah and my farmhouse in Melmaruvathur has also drastically come down with the improvements in road infrastructure in the last 30 years.
+This plot of land is the most tremendous boon that my family got.
 We spend our holidays and spare time in our farmhouse.
 We grow our own food on this plot of land.

 When I retire from active life, which I have no intention of doing, you will probably find me tilling my land, tending my cows, goats & sheep, and collecting eggs from the hen’s cages.